na1307/test/README.md

 # Project Babylon
-A Desktop search engine for Linux, built on [Avalonia](https://avaloniaui.net).
+An Application launcher / File finder for Linux, built on [Avalonia](https://avaloniaui.net).